 Wealth inequality can be assessed by looking at the share of wealth owned by the richest 1 percent of Americans.
 In 2009, this top 1 percent of U.S. households owned 35.6 percent of the nation’s private wealth.
 That’s more than the combined wealth of the bottom 90 percent.

-One of the most visible indicators of wealth inequality in the United States is the list of the 400 richest Americans published by Forbes magazine every year.
-The total inflation-adjusted net worth of the Forbes 400 rose from $507 billion in 1995 to $1.62 trillion in 2007, before dropping back to $1.37 trillion in 2010.
+One of the most visible indicators of wealth inequality in the United States is the list of the 400 reichest Americans published by Forbes magazine every year.
+The total inflation-adjusted net worth of the Forbes 400 rose from $507 billion in 1995 to $1.62 trillion in 2007.
+The recession saw the total decline to $1.295 trillion in 2009 only to shoot up to $2 trillion in 2012.

 Racial Wealth Divide

 Wealth inequality becomes particularly stark when we look at racial breakdowns.
-In 2007, the latest year with Federal Reserve figures available, the typical white household had a net worth about 14 times as large as the typical African American or Hispanic household.
+In 2010, according to the latest edition of the Economic Policy Institute’s The State of Working America, the typical white household had a net worth of about 20 times larger than the typical African American household and 75 times more than the typical Hispanic household.